 Showing items related by title, author, creator and subject.

 Krogh, Peter F. (Peter Frederic) (WETA-TV (Television station : Washington, D.C.)Blackwell Corporation (Washington D.C.)Georgetown University.
-School of Foreign ServiceSouth Carolina Educational Television Network, 1986)Examines the foreign policy implications of U.S. drug interdiction efforts and the Reagan Administration's War on Drugs.
+School of Foreign ServiceSouth Carolina Educational Television Network, 1987)Examines the proposed removal of intermediate range nuclear weapons from Europe and the elimination of the Soviet short-range nuclear arsenal.